Sebastian Junger: Personal life

-Junger lives in New York City and rural Cape Cod.
-He's married and lives with his wife and two children.
+Junger lives in New York City and Cape Cod with his wife and their two children.
 His first daughter was born in 2016 when he was age 55.
 Previously, Junger was married to writer Daniela Petrova.
 They divorced in 2014.
 He is an atheist.

 Junger co-owned a bar in New York City called the Half King.
-Named after a Seneca warrior that played colonial forces against each other in the Seven Years War, the bar hosted in-house readings and photo exhibits and was favored by war correspondents and conflict photographers.
+Named after a Seneca warrior who played colonial forces against each other in the Seven Years War, the bar hosted in-house readings and photo exhibits and was favored by war correspondents and conflict photographers.
 Rising rents made the business unsustainable, and the Half King closed in 2019 after 19 years of operation.

-In June 2020, Junger had a near-death experience when his pancreatic artery ruptured while he was at home in rural Truro, Massachusetts.
-He is working on a book about the experience, tentatively titled Pulse: What Keeps Us Alive and What Happens When We Die.
+In June 2020, Junger had a near-death experience when his pancreatic artery ruptured while he was at home in Truro, Massachusetts.
+He has written a book about the experience, titled In My Time of Dying: How I Came Face to Face with the Idea of an Afterlife.